SpaceXElaborator/MCPluginMaker/README.md

 # MCPluginMaker
-A Minecraft plugin maker using Maven, Spigot, Go, and Java.
+A Minecraft plugin maker using Maven, Go, and Java.
 -----------------------------------------------------------
 ## Current Features
 * Auto build